KShebek/cbe504/main.typ

   caption: "Bond dissociation enthalpies at 298 K."
 )  <table:bdes>

+As is evident from looking at a potential energy diagram, the definition of the transition state implies that it must be _at least_ as large as the bond-dissociation energy, so bond-dissociation energies can be thought of as a lower-bound on the possible value for $E_"a "$.
+With this in mind, based on #ref(<table:bdes>) we can reasonably conclude that the rate constants for #ce("H2 -> 2H^∙") and #ce("HBr -> H^∙ + Br^∙") would likely be small relative to the rate constants of the other steps, such that their rates of reaction can be neglected under most reasonable reaction conditions.
+It is for this reason that these steps are excluded in the provided mechanism.

+#self[Draw a potential energy diagram here.]

-Later in the course, we will describe a related principle known as the Bell--Evans--Polanyi principle, which states that for $E_"a " prop Delta H^std$ for a given reaction family (linaerly via the empirical relationship $E_"a "  = E_0 + alpha Delta H^std$).#footnote[It is a bit of a tautology in that a reaction family is one that follows the Bell--Evans--Polanyi principle.]
+Later in the course, we will describe a related rule-of-thumb known as the Bell--Evans--Polanyi (BEP) principle, which states that for $E_"a " prop Delta H^std$ for a given reaction family.#footnote[It is a bit of a tautology in that a reaction family is one that follows the Bell--Evans--Polanyi principle.]
+Namely, as we will later show,
+$ E_"a "  = E_0 + alpha Delta H^std, $
+where this relationship can be thought of as being largely empirical.
-The more endothermic the reaction enthalpy is, the higher the activation barrier may be.
+Nonetheless, it implies that --- for a given reaction family --- the more endothermic the reaction enthalpy is, the higher the activation barrier tends to be.

 === Quasi-Equilibrium Approximation

+==== Description

 Distinct from the PSSH, we can consider a scenario where one or more of the reversible reaction steps are effectively in equilibrium.
 Note that we are referring to a _reaction_ here rather than the lifetime of a _species_, the latter of which was the case when invoking PSSH.

-Let us consider
+For the sake of clarity, the following categorization typically applies: $ eqArrow("slow",opposite:"fast") ce("X") fwdArrow("fast") quad ("PSSH"), quad quad quad eqArrow("fast",opposite:"fast") ce("X") fwdArrow("slow") quad ("quasi-equilibrium"), $
+where PSSH would imply that $r_ce("X") approx 0$, and the quasi-equilibrium approxmation would imply that $r_1 = r_(1)^+ - r_(1)^- approx 0$, where $r_1$ is the net rate of the fast equilibrium step.
+The way to rationalize the quasi-equilibrium approximation is that perturbing the system slightly (e.g. removing #ce("X")) would cause a near-immediate return to its original state (e.g. by producing more #ce("X")).
+In other words, the reaction is rapidly equilibrated.

+==== Demonstration

+Let us consider the net reaction #ce("2 NO + Br2 <--> 2 NOBr").
+A proposed mechanism can be given as follows:
 $
 ce("NO + Br2") &eqArrow(k_1,opposite:k_(-1)) ce("NOBr_2") quad ("fast")\
 ce("NOBr2 + NO") &fwdArrow(k_2) ce("2 NOBr") quad ("slow"),
 $
-where we are stating $r_(1), r_(-1) >> r_2$.
+where we are stating $r_(1), r_(-1) >> r_2$, and we have an intermediate #ce("NOBr2") that does not appear in the net reaction equation.

-We can write out our rate of product production as
+We can write out our rate of product production, $r_ce("P")$, as
 $ r_"P " = 2 k_2 conc("NOBr2") conc("NO"). $<eq:rate_pre_eq>
-Since we would not like to deal with a concentration of an intermediate, we will need to get rid of #conc("NOBr2").
+Since we would not like to deal with a concentration of an intermediate in our rate expression, we will need to get rid of #conc("NOBr2").
 If were to proceed as usual, we would write out $r_ce("NOBr2")$ and continue from there.
-However, by acknowledging the fact that the first step (both forward and reverse) is much faster than the second step, we can assume that it is in quasi-equilibrium (also referred to as rapidly equilibrated).
+However, by acknowledging the fact that the first step (both forward and reverse) is much faster than the second step, we can assume that it is in quasi-equilibrium.
-The way to rationalize this is that perturbing the system slightly (e.g. removing #ce("NOBr2")) would cause a near-immediate return to its original state (e.g. by producing more #ce("NOBr2")).
-This allows us to state that the forward and reverse rates for step one are approximately the same:
+This allows us to state that the forward and reverse rates for Step 1 are approximately the same:
 $ k_1 conc("NO") conc("Br2") approx k_(-1) conc("NOBr2") $
 or
 $ conc("NOBr2") approx K_1 conc("NO") conc("Br2"), $
 as expected from the definition of the equilibrium constant: $K_1 equiv k_1 \/k_(-1)$.
 Substituting in #conc("NOBr2") into #ref(<eq:rate_pre_eq>) yields
-$ r_"P " = 2 k_2  K_1 conc("NO") conc("Br2") conc("NO"). $
+$ r_"P " = 2 k_2  K_1 conc("NO")^2 conc("Br2"). $
 Naturally, we can combine constants together via $k_"app" equiv k_2 K_1$ if desired and arrive at
 $ r_"P " = 2 k_"app" conc("NO")^2 conc("Br2"). $
+The rate law for the reaction, $r$, would simply be $r = r_ce("P")\/2$ due to the fact that $r = r_j\/nu_j$.
+The rate law derived here is consistent with the experimentally observed rate law, which is reassuring.

-Importantly, it must be emphasized that the result would be very different if we instead invoked PSSH.
-If we were to invoke the PSSH here, we would be saying that $r_"I "=0$.
+Before continuing, it must be re-emphasized that the result would be quite different if we instead invoked PSSH where we would instead be saying that $r_ce("NOBr2")=0$.
-This assumption is not valid in the current scenario because #ce("NOBr2") is not short-lived due to the slow nature of step two.

 === Rate-Determining Step <rate-determining-step>

-Here, we will assumptions to the logical extreme  and consider what happens when one reaction step completely dominates the overall kinetics: a concept known as the rate-determining step.
+Here, we will take our assumptions to the logical extreme and consider what happens when one reaction step completely dominates the overall kinetics: a concept known as the rate-determining step.

 Consider the following reaction:

 $ ce("NO2 + CO -> NO + CO2"). $

-From experiments, it is known that the rate appears to only be dependent on #ce("NO2") and is second order in #ce("NO2").
-Once more, it is clear from the net reaction above that there must be elementary steps not shown.
+From experiments, it is known that the rate appears to only be dependent on #conc("NO2"), for which it is second order in #conc("NO2").
+Since this does not match the stoichiometry, we cacn immediately conclude that there must be elementary steps not shown.
 In fact, there are two:
 $
 ce("2 NO2") &fwdArrow(k_1) ce("NO + NO3^∙") quad ("slow")\
 ce("NO3^∙ + CO") &eqArrow(k_2,opposite:k_(-2)) ce("NO2 + CO2") quad ("fast"),